sjbennett123/polarlarp/content/background/bloody_fist.md

 *The great orc horde protects us.*

+## The Changed ones.

+This ritual had been gifted to the Bloody Fist Orcs by the Black Shadow.
+It requires that 6 sacrifices agree to be changed and bound to the altar.
+The Alter then roars with the flame of their consumed souls powering a terrible transformation.
+This transformation changes the sacrifices into horrific monsters consumed by their most base desires but bound to the will of those that conducted the ritual.
+The Scarifies that were made at the Altar in stonewood are a special lot.
+Powerful Hoylean wizards were tricked into thinking that they were responding to an auction of magical items but instead it was the fearsome bloody fist.
+The Bloody fist put them to the sword and only 6 of the close to 30 Hoyleans survived but they survived by submitted to be changed.
+These changed ones assisted the Orcs in taking the city of Stonewood and now they patrol it's environs and annihilate anyone that violates the Accords of the Fist.

+## The night of the ritual of the Chosen Ones

+I was there the night they made them do it.
+I hid while the Orcs had six dwarves on their knees at swordpoint.
+They were made to swear loyalty to something called the Black Flame around a 6 Sided Altar.
+The alter is still here in the field.
+Each of my those poor dwarves then had each of their eyes catch fire fire.
+Then they started screaming.
+They screamed and screamed but they didn't move.
+It was like they were frozen there.
+Then they began speaking in unison.
+I wrote down what they said even though I will never forget it.
+(fumbles through pants.)

+    Six Clean Souls you offer me.
+    Free from the taint of necromancy and fire.
+    3 Perfect vessels I offer in return.
+    This struck bargain shall never be unstruck.
+    These souls are mine and these vessels are yours.

+Then the screaming started again.
+That screaming went on for far longer than a dwarf could scream.
+Then when they all stopped and rose each of them looking around.
+I don't get it what the heck did he mean by three perfect vessels.
+All six of those monsters are wandering around mocking us with their presence.
+I just know that the orcs could not have done this on their own.
+What is the Black Shadow!

 #### The Appointing of a Puppet Mayor

 The beloved mayor Stoneaxe was publically executed, a new Mayor Installed.
 Shaved his beard.